 What is DROP?

 The Deferred Retirement Option Program (DROP) lets you retire on paper while still working.
-Your pension is "frozen" the day you enter DROP — you stop accruing additional service credit, and your AFC is locked in.
+Your pension is locked in the day you enter DROP — you stop accruing additional service credit, and your AFC is fixed.
 Each month, your pension benefit is deposited into a DROP account that earns interest.
 When you terminate employment (up to 96 months later), you receive the accumulated lump sum and begin collecting your monthly pension.

 Who can enter DROP?